 Hold up—there are actually items Who What Wear UK editors won’t buy from Zara?
 I know—we can barely believe it ourselves, but it’s true.
 Just like everyone else, we have pieces we find ourselves gravitating towards and others we avoid at all costs.
 And today, we’re here to share exactly what we prefer not to buy from the fast-fashion retailer.
-While the “don’t buy” lists are significantly shorter than the “must-buy” lists, the reasoning behind each editor’s answer is worth hearing out, especially if you're on the fence about purchasing one of the items for yourself.
+Admittedly, while the “don’t-buy” lists are significantly shorter than the “must-buy” lists, the reasoning behind each editor’s answer is worth hearing out, especially if you're on the fence about purchasing one of the items for yourself.

 Hannah Almassi, Editor in Chief

 Would Never Buy From Zara: Trousers

 “I don’t buy trousers from Zara, as they never fit me!
 I’m a size 12, and unless they’re stretchy or feature an elastic waistband, it’s simply a no-go.
 Although I love the styles on offer, even the size L doesn’t seem to work for me, so rather than make myself feel fed up, I’ve just stopped even trying them on.
 Why put yourself through that only to be disappointed?
 That's my logic.
 Instead, I always opt for dresses, especially those that are fitted at the waist but fuller on the bottom.
 That kind of silhouette seems to fit my hourglass figure far better when it comes to this store.
 Whenever I wear a Zara dress, I always notice I receive more compliments.
 And I don't think that's any sort of coincidence."

 Loves to Buy From Zara: Blouses and Blazers